-At City, University of London, we recognise that starting university can be an exciting but at times challenging process.
+At City, we recognise that starting university can be an exciting but at times challenging process.
 If you are estranged from your parents or key family member, then starting university may pose additional concerns.

 Have you spent time in local authority care?

 If you have spent any amount of time in care when you were growing up (even if you no longer receive support from a local authority), then you can access City's support package for care leavers.
-For more information, visit our Care Leaver Support page.
+For more information, visit our support for care leavers page.

 Student Finance England

 When applying for funding from Student Finance England it is possible to claim independent status due to estrangement from parents.
 This would then mean that your own personal household income will be taken into consideration for the means-tested elements of support, instead of your parent's income.

 To do this, you will need to submit evidence to support the claim of estrangement.
 Examples of proof that you can provide:

 - A letter from a social worker (if you have one)

 - If you claimed Income Support before the age of 18, a letter from your local Job Centre Plus office showing that you received benefits because of your personal circumstances